RAIVNLab/CREPE/README.md

 ## Evaluation instructions
 In `crepe_eval_utils.py`, you can find common evaluation util functions, and you will need to replace `vg_image_paths` with the path to Visual Genome images on your machine.
+The VG images can be downloaded (here)[https://drive.google.com/drive/folders/11dMtJByk7zmbQjV47PXVwfmakN3Gr5Ic?usp=share_link].

 We evaluated all models on an NVIDIA TITAN X GPU with a CUDA version of 11.4.